 As previously mentioned, this report is the result of conversations with a workgroup of institution, system, and state experts from across the country who have implemented course marking in their settings.
 Based on their knowledge and expertise, data from the landscape analysis survey, and well-developed resources on the topic, the following recommendations are offered to institutions and systems embarking on development of a course marking process.
-The text of the report is written as if the reader is beginning the process from scratch, but the reader orientation graphic, on the next page, allows the reader to identify their position in the process and find the section(s) most relevant to their needs.
-The entire process is iterative, so readers may move back and forth among the report sections as needed.
+The text of the report is written as if the reader is beginning the process from scratch, but the reader orientation graphic, on the next page, allows the reader to identify their position in the process is iterative, so readers may move back and forth among the report sections as needed.